fel1n3/ctf_docs/DawgCTF_2021.md

 We're given a picture taken at night of a certain verizon office.
 Another picture showing nearby Wi-Fi SSID's.
 We need to get the CLLI of this verizon office.

 Looking at the SSIDs, there's a couple interesting ones.
-SpaGuest, Katanasushi, Carroll Counselling, Dunkin' Donuts GUest and Carterque.
+SpaGuest, Katanasushi, Carroll Counselling, Dunkin' Donuts Guest and Carterque.

 After doing some googling with these businesses, it turns out that there are only 4 Carroll Counselling offices, all in Maryland.
-Eventually we find one surrounded with the rest on our list, in the city of Mt Airy.
-After some street view action it turns out that the verizon office is also there, it just doesn't show up on the map.
+Eventually we find one surrounded with the rest on our list, in Mt Airy, MD.
+After some intense street view action it turns out that the verizon office is also there, it just doesn't show up on the map.
 I assume because it's not an office at all, but some sort of general telecom equipment building.

 Learning about CLLI codes, the first four characters are the city, next 2 are for the state and then further specifics.
 Looking up MTARMD results in a couple Verizon related CLLI codes, one of which is `MTARMDMARS1`, which is the flag.